Lapland-UAS-Tequ/tequ-basler-app/README.md

 git clone https://github.com/Lapland-UAS-Tequ/tequ-basler-app
 ```

-# Command format to send to stdin
+# Sending commands to application

 You can send one or more commands as JSON array to application.